3.9. Verification Results

 3.9.3.
 Verification of Rulesets

-Following the discussion in the previous section, this section would discuss the verification process for the Rulesets introduced in Asset Representation.
-This verification includes two aspects: (1) verifying the implementation of Rulesets and (2) verifying the influence of rulesets.
+Following the discussion in the previous section, this section discusses the verification process for the rulesets introduced in Asset Representation.
+This verification includes two aspects: (1) verifying the implementation of rulesets and (2) verifying the influence of rulesets.
 The first aspect is addressed by the pytest module in the AssetRepresentationRulesets.
 Each pytest examines a set of rulesets for a specific HAZUS building class to see if the resulting HAZUS classifier is as expected.
-The second aspect involves examinations of damage and loss results from the testbed to investigate the influence of a specific building attribute on the building performance, i.e., if the results is rational then the corresponding rulesets are verified.
+The second aspect involves examinations of damage and loss results from the testbed to investigate the influence of a specific building attribute on the building performance, i.e., if the results are rational then the corresponding rulesets are verified.
 As an example of this process, the construction year (YearBuilt) is focused in this section.

 ../../../_images/WSF1_LossRatio_HazusClass.png